 In a business setting, we can consider each piece of work that an employee works on as their “product”.
 As such, there is a surprising number of instances when overproduction waste can occur in the office.
 On a daily basis, an activity like making physical copies of work that could be delivered electronically would be a direct waste of paper resources caused by “overproducing” the copies.
 In the long-term, overproduction could arise from projects not having the scope of work properly defined.
 Conducting too much primary research, producing unneeded reports, and more could create overproduction waste in business.

 Crowdsourcing employees to find solutions to overproduction in the office is a natural solution because of the range of instances overproduction can occur.
-Employees themselves have the best insight into daily work, so collecting their ideas on how to reduce overproduction using idea management software can bring quick results.
+Employees themselves have the best insight into daily work, so collecting their ideas on how to reduce overproduction using an innovation management platform or idea management software can bring quick results.
 Overproduction in bigger projects is most often reduced through improving the processes required of project managers, so a challenge geared towards these individuals on Ideawake’s platform would give them an opportunity to collaborate on their shared processes.

 If you feel your company could improve its resource efficiency by reducing overproduction, book a demo of Ideawake here, and we’ll connect you with one of our innovation experts at your earliest convenience.